Free2Move

-Free2Move is a French company based in Paris, subsidiary of Stellantis, founded in 2016, offering a car-sharing service in 16 cities around the world, including Washington D.C., Paris and Berlin.
+Free2move is a French company based in Paris, subsidiary of Stellantis, founded in 2016, offering a car-sharing service in 14 cities around the world, including Paris, Berlin, and Vienna.

-Free2Move Carsharing Solutions Inc, formerly PSA North America Carsharing Solutions Inc, is Free2Move's U.S. subsidiary, initially located in Atlanta, Georgia, before being relocated into the Stellantis North America headquarters in Detroit, Michigan.
+Free2move Carsharing Solutions Inc, formerly PSA North America Carsharing Solutions Inc, is Free2Move's U.S. subsidiary, initially located in Atlanta, Georgia, before being relocated into the Stellantis North America headquarters in Detroit, Michigan.

 History

 2016: Creation by PSA Group

-On 28 September 2016, Carlos Tavares, CEO of the PSA Peugeot-Citroën Group, announced the launch of Free2Move.
+On 28 September 2016, Carlos Tavares, CEO of the PSA Peugeot-Citroën Group, announced the launch of Free2move.
 This new brand federates, through a platform, all new mobility services to satisfy the different travel needs of its 15 million customers.

 2017: Acquisition of TravelCar and expansion into the US

 In 2017, the French group PSA Peugeot-Citroën acquired 22% of the French start-up TravelCar, founded by Ahmed Mhiri, before increasing its stake to 99% in 2019, integrating it into Free2Move in 2020.
 In the same year, PSA took over GHM Mobile Development's entire stake in the German start-up CarJump, which develops a car-sharing solutions application.
-Its director, Michel Stumpe, will continue to manage the application, which will be integrated into Free2Move.
+Its director, Michel Stumpe, will continue to manage the application, which will be integrated into Free2move.

-On 25 October 2018, PSA Group (Peugeot-Citroën) made its return to the US official with the launch of Free2Move in Washington with its subsidiary PSA North America Carsharing Solutions, Inc. Until the group's vehicles are approved, the service will offer cars from Chevrolet.
+On 25 October 2018, PSA Group (Peugeot-Citroën) made its return to the US official with the launch of Free2move in Washington with its subsidiary PSA North America Carsharing Solutions, Inc. Until the group's vehicles are approved, the service will offer cars from Chevrolet.
 Germany's Michel Stumpe appointed head of PSA North America's Carsharing Solutions division.

 2022: acquisition of Share Now

-In 2020, Free2Move had almost 1.2 million customers worldwide and is present in 170 countries.
+In 2020, Free2move had almost 1.2 million customers worldwide and is present in 170 countries.
 In 2022, Stellantis (formerly PSA and Fiat-Chrysler) acquired the German carsharing company Share Now (formerly Car2go and DriveNow), the European leader in the sector formed by BMW and Mercedes-Benz, which was making heavy losses.
-The company is gradually integrated into Free2Move.
+The company is gradually integrated into Free2move.